LegionAnkit/Student-Management-System/README.md

 # Student-Management-System
-A Java Netbeans project to track records of students
+A Java Netbeans project to track records of students and their marksheet.

 ## Requirement
 - Java IDE (Netbeans preferably) to run the project.